makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/skinv1.md

 ## Basic howtos

-These are a few hints on how to perform basic operations with the v1 skin material.
+These are a few hints on how to perform basic operations with the enhanced skin material.

 ### Accessing the material settings